aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

-# Migrate existing ECS services to ECS Service Connect configured services
+# Migrate existing ECS services from service discovery to ECS Service Connect configured services

+Jessica Deen, Principal Developer Advocate, ECS

 At re:Invent 2022 in November of last year we announced a new Amazon Elastic Container Service (Amazon ECS) solution for service-to-service communication called ECS Service Connect.
 Amazon ECS Service Connect enables easy communication between microservices and across virtual private clouds (VPCs) by leveraging AWS Cloud Map namespaces and logical service names.
 This allows you to seamlessly distribute traffic between your ECS tasks without having to deploy, configure, and maintain load balancers.

 Today's post will focus on how to migrate your existing ECS tasks from using service discovery and load balancers to using the new ECS Service Connect functionality.

-### Step 1: Setup Infrastructure and Deploy Sample App
+## Overview of Solution

 To demonstrate how easy it is to migrate your existing ECS services, we will use a sample YELB application hosted on GitHub [here](link-to-be-added).
 This sample application currently uses an internal load balancer and an alias record in a private hosted zone for service discovery.
 Below is an architectural diagram of the sample application:

 ![](images/service-discovery-architecture-overview.png)

+## Walkthrough

 For this sample migration to work, we will need the following resources: